Skip to content

 Short answers, pulled from the story.

-When did Buddhist missionaries first bring Buddhism to China?
+When did Buddhism first arrive in China?

 How did the Cultural Revolution affect Chinese Buddhism?